Delhi: Highest rainfall this monsoon since 1964; more in store | Science-Environment

 Between June 1, when the monsoon season starts in the country, and September 15, the city normally gets 614.3 mm of rainfall.
 The monsoon withdraws from Delhi by September 25.

-According to the IMD, the Safdarjung Observatory, which is considered the official marker for the city, has received 1159.4 mm of rainfall this season till Thursday afternoon.
-It had gauged 1,155.6 mm of rainfall in 1975 and 1190.9mm in 1964.
+According to the IMD, the Safdarjung Observatory, which is considered the official marker for the city, has received 1,160.8 mm of rainfall this season till Thursday afternoon.
+It had gauged 1,155.6 mm of rainfall in 1975 and 1,190.9 mm in 1964.

 Earlier, the weather department issued an orange alert for moderate rain in Delhi during the day.
 Light rain is likely on Friday.

-This is only the third time in the last two decades that the monsoon rainfall in Delhi breached the 1000 mm mark.
-The city had recorded 1,031.5 mm rainfall in the monsoon season in 2010.
+This is the third time in the last two decades that the monsoon rainfall in Delhi breached the 1,000 mm mark.
+The city had recorded 1,031.5 mm of rainfall in the monsoon season in 2010.
 In 2003, the capital had gauged 1,050 mm of it.

 September, in particular, has been bountiful.

-The city has recorded 403mm of rainfall this month till Thursday afternoon, which is the highest in 77 years, according to the IMD.
+The city has recorded 404.4 mm of rainfall this month till Thursday evening, which is the highest in 77 years, according to the IMD.

+''We still have 14 days left in September.
+So, it (all-time record) can be broken any moment,'' an IMD official said.

-The September rainfall this year has been in marked contrast to last year when the city got a meager 20.9 mm precipitation in the month against a normal of 129.8 mm.
+The September rainfall this year has been in marked contrast to last year, when the city got a meagre 20.9 mm precipitation in the month against a normal of 129.8 mm.

 Delhi recorded more than 100 mm of rainfall on two consecutive days at the start of the month -- 112.1 mm on September 1 and 117.7 mm on September 2.
 On Saturday (September 11), it recorded 94.7 mm precipitation.